Tise7/Penguin/README.md

 **Steps to access the file**

-    `1.
-Download the latest version of Android Studio Application and lunch the application
+    1. Download the latest version of Android Studio Application and lunch the application
     2. From the Github link, click on Code.
 Download the Zip File or Open with the Github Desktop application and clone the repository
-     3. Open the downloaded file after unzipping in the Android Studio or click on "Open In Android Studio" after cloning the repository`
+    3. Open the downloaded file after unzipping in the Android Studio or click on "Open In Android Studio" after cloning the repository

 **Steps to Access the application**